 What is the Value of the Bike?

-Because Schwinn made so many bicycles over such a long period of time, most of these bicycles aren’t extremely valuable in the vintage world or as collector’s items.
+Because Schwinn made so many bicycles over such a long time, most of these bicycles aren’t extremely valuable in the vintage world or as collector’s items.
 Their women’s bicycles are especially low in value as a vintage piece.

 Last Word about Vintage Schwinn Bicycles

-When you purchase a vintage Schwinn bicycle you’ll be one happy collector.
+When you purchase a vintage Schwinn bicycle, you’ll be one happy collector.
 Whether you hang it on the wall as a conversation piece or ride it around the neighborhood, you’ll be the envy of bicycle enthusiasts everywhere.